 India's Ravinchandran Ashwin celebrates with teammates after taking the wicket of New Zealand's captain Tom Latham on the first day of the second Test at the Maharashtra Cricket Association Stadium in Pune on Thursday.
 Photo: PTI

-Things have changed in Pune, where on a rank turner, Rohit Sharma's most lethal spin weapon has got into act from the off and has made the difference.
-Ashwin bagged three wickets -- Tom Latham, Will Young and Devon Conway.
-Latham had won the toss, but it turned out to be the wrong decision, at least for him personally, when he faced Ashwin's first over that came at the first instance of a bowling change at the end of over 7.
+Things changed in Pune, where on a rank turner, Rohit Sharma's most lethal spin weapon got into act from the off and made the difference.
+Ashwin bagged the wickets of Tom Latham, Will Young and Devon Conway.
+Latham had opted to bat, but it turned out to be the wrong decision, at least for him personally, when he faced Ashwin's first over that came at the first instance of a bowling change at the end of over 7.

 Ashwin forced the Kiwi skipper to play across a line, but it turned away and found the left-hander trapped leg before.
 His second wicket needed some convincing from Sarfaraz at short leg, who seemed to have heard Young nick it, again playing across to one floated down leg.
 Rohit reviewed it, and the 'caught behind' was approved.
 In his first spell itself, Ashwin made himself useful to India's cause after an average display in the first Test.